 Our Class A common stock, which is our publicly-traded class of stock, has one vote per share, and our Class B common stock has ten votes per share, except as otherwise required by law.
 Our Class B common stock is held by our founders and early investors.
-Following our February 2021 public offering, the holders of our Class B common stock hold in the aggregate 45.7% of the voting power of our capital stock.
+As of February 28, 2022, the holders of our Class B common stock hold in the aggregate 45.7% of the voting power of our capital stock.